mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "To the train."

   "Train," Linyu chimed in a whisper.

-  The city seemed to have been made for boats before people,

 <!--
   Linyu whimpered in fear at his name, drawing Pomri's attention.